ponder-app/ponder-app.github.io/index.md

 * `Politics`: What's the underlying psychological cause of the political divide in the US?
 Is it the product of emotional problems on all sides?
 * `Fitness`: Daily catalogue of your fitness routine and lessons learned throughout the process
+* `Music`: Post your favorite music discoveries
+* `Finance and Investment`: Post updates about your daily trading activity and discuss your reasoning in real-time
+* `Funny`: So you're funny, eh?
+Let's see it then